waxsd100/Minecraft-Management-Script/README.md

 0. Minecraft Server Install
 1. `yum install screen jq pv`
-2. Edit the health.inc and config.inc file (put it in the same directory)
+2. Edit the config.inc file (put it in the same directory)
 ```
-# health.inc
+# config.inc

 # Set the Server Name and Server Path
 SERVER_PROPERTIES=(